xpack-dev-tools/openocd-xpack/README-DEVELOP.md

 # Development info

-Note: this page may be occasionally out of date.
+Note: this page is out of date.

 ## Prerequisites